 4. Prepare for shipping deadlines

-Below are the shipping deadlines for all major delivery service in the US.
+Below are the shipping deadlines for all major delivery services in the US.
 Be sure you’re aware of their cut-off dates.
-Also make sure to make shoppers aware of these shipping deadlines so their packages can get to their destinations on time.
+Also, make sure to make shoppers aware of these shipping deadlines so their packages can get to their destinations on time.

 UPS Christmas Shipping Deadlines (within the U.S.)

 - Dec 21 – Deadline for UPS 3 Day Select shipments (delivery on Dec 24).